15-year-old boy critically injured in West Englewood shooting, Chicago police say

 CHICAGO (WLS) -- A teen was critically wounded in a shooting Sunday evening on the city's South Side.

-The shooting happened around 5:14 p.m. in the 5700 block of South Wolcott Avenue.
+The shooting happened around 5:14 p.m. in the 5700 block of South Wolcott Avenue, right by Henderson Elementary School, Chicago police said.

 The boy was shot multiple times in the legs, police said.
 He was taken to Comer Children's Hospital, where he was initially listed in critical condition.